fancy-flashcard/ffc/docs/README.md

   - [Some ideas](#some-ideas)
   - [_FFQuiz_ - Fancy FlashQuiz](#ffquiz---fancy-flashquiz)

-## TL;DR

-### Introduction
-Of course there are already a lot of flashcard apps, but they all lack a feature we consider very convenient.
-The feature we are talking about is using multiple selected card decks in one session without switching between decks manually.
-Our goal with this app is to provide a simple and easy to use [Progressive Web App](https://web.dev/progressive-web-apps/) foundation.
-This foundation consists of a simple storing approach for Q&A-pairs as well as a progression system to support a users learning journey.
-In general we want to make it possible to add/import decks as easy as possible to enable anyone to use the app for their purposes.

-To understand how it all works please read this README, we try to cover our every thought.
-If you have any questions about our ideas, feel free to contact us.

-### Terminology
-Decks can be imported via files.
-Files can be stored locally or accessed online via a URL.
-Each file contains multiple decks.
-Each deck is identified by a short name / id (only inside this file).
-It then contains some meta data (full name, description, ...) and multiple cards (questions with corresponding answers), each identified by some incrementing number (the next value is stored in the meta data so that there are no collisions when cards are deleted).
-You can find the file format for such files below.

-A card (question-answer-pair) is uniquely identified by the data source identifier (e.g. URL where the file is hosted, local filepath, ...), the deck short name / id and the id of the card itself (inside the deck).

 ## The idea behind Fancy Flashcard

 Flashcards are usually used for learning languages and for that you mostly want to learn only one language at a given time.